Archaea-Lab/Omnipose_Cellprofiler-Pipeline/README.md

 1. Run CellProfiler and open the "trackingSingleCells.cpproj" file
 2. Drag and drop, or open, the binary mask we generated from omnipose
-3. Update the metal data and grouping data by selecting their respective tabs and clicking the update buttons
+3. Update the metadata and grouping data by selecting their respective tabs and clicking the update buttons
 4. Run the program by hitting the play button

 ### Process CellProfiler Data